akshatsolulab/akshatsolulab/README.md

 - 👋 Hi, I’m Akshat
-- 👀 I’m am Blockchain Developer
+- 👀 I’m an Blockchain Developer
-- 🌱 I’m currently learning Ethereum
 - 📫 How to reach me akshat@solulab.com